Microsoft-Web/HOL-MVC4ModelsAndDataAccess/HOL.md

 	````

 	> **Note:** With Entity Framework **DbContext** and **DBSet** you will be able to query the POCO class Genre.
 By extending **OnModelCreating** method, you are specifying in the **code** how Genre will be mapped to a database table.
 You can find more information about DBContext and DBSet in this msdn article: [link](http://msdn.microsoft.com/en-us/library/system.data.entity.dbcontext&#040;v=vs.103&#041;.aspx)

-	> **Note:** By default, entity framework will try to create the database.
-In order to avoid that, you will configure the database initializer in the **MusicStoreEntities** constructor to a null value to prevent the database initialization.

 <a name="Ex2Task4" />
 #### Task 4 - Querying the Database ####